 - issues - Issues found with analyzed files are to be assigned categories, and given short and long descriptions which are described in the Code Climate spec.
 Issues are what users see when they run Code Climate, so they are subject to a high quality bar for content and accuracy.

-Once you've read the "How to build an engine" blog post, looked at the Spec, seen the QA spreadsheet, and maybe even browsed around a few example engines, you still may not know what a good approach is to getting started.
+Once you've read the "How to build an plugin" blog post, looked at the Spec, seen the QA spreadsheet, and maybe even browsed around a few example plugins, you still may not know what a good approach is to getting started.

-You can get started with the basics of your engine, like making a simple script, studying engines, etc., before you worry about making your own
+You can get started with the basics of your plugin, like making a simple script, studying plugins, etc., before you worry about making your own

-Dockerfile, and besides, in all likelihood you'll be able to copy an existing engine's implementation for most of what you need.
+Dockerfile, and besides, in all likelihood you'll be able to copy an existing plugin's implementation for most of what you need.

 So if the Docker work is scaring you off, don't let it.
 Support for Docker is becoming better and better on all widely deployed Desktop environments, educational material is abundant, and much of the work ahead you has been done for you.

-Once you're ready to build your engine, we recommend as a first step that you build a simple script that can accomplish the following:
+Once you're ready to build your plugin, we recommend as a first step that you build a simple script that can accomplish the following: